cirruslabs/vetu/README.md

 Here are just some of the cool features that Vetu inherited from Tart:

-* ability to easily distribute the VM images by pushing them to any OCI-compatible container registry and pulling them from any place where your workloads are running
+* Ability to easily distribute VM images by integrating with OCI-compatible container registries.
+Push and pull virtual machines like they are containers.
-* effortless SSH'ing into VMs (see [Usage](#usage) for an example)
+* Effortless SSH'ing into VMs (see [Usage](#usage) for an example)
 * [Cirrus CLI](https://github.com/cirruslabs/cirrus-cli) integration

 ## Installation